inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_authorizer.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_v2_authorizer` InSpec audit resource to test the properties of a single specific AWS APIGatewayV2 Authorizer.
+Use the `aws_api_gateway_v2_authorizer` InSpec audit resource to test the properties of a single specific AWS API Gateway V2 authorizer.

 For additional information, including parameters and properties, see the [AWS documentation on AWS APIGatewayV2 Authorizer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-authorizer.html).